crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

   }
 }
 ```

-If we measure gas consumption as with the first contract, using a configuration as above, we don't get a very
-accurate measure of how expensive `check` can be:
+If Echidna can call all the functions, it won't easily find transactions with high gas cost:

 ```
-$ echidna-test pushpop.sol --config pushpop.yaml
+$ echidna-test pushpop.sol --config config.yaml
 ...
 pop used a maximum of 10746 gas
 ...